-At the heart of Parramatta sits Heritage Lounge, a 1920’s inspired cocktail bar offering some pretty unique menus setting it apart.
+In the heart of Parramatta sits Heritage Lounge, a 1920’s inspired cocktail bar offering some pretty unique menus setting it apart.
 You’ll find plenty of food-sharing options from gourmet pizzas to cheese boards, matching nicely with an extensive list of signature cocktails inspired by the golden years of the 20s.
-But if you have a taste for the finer things–there’s a couple of other menus you must check out.
-‘The Vault’ offers patrons a range of high-end international spirits, ready with full tasting notes for experts and novices alike.
+But if you have a taste for the finer things—there are a couple of other menus you must check out.
+"The Vault" offers patrons a range of high-end international spirits, ready with full tasting notes for experts and novices alike.
 Try a 50-year-old Glenfiddich or a Glen Grant 1953 vintage.
 And what better way to pair a fancy late-night tipple than with an extensive cigar menu.

 Signature drink: If you need a middle-of-the-night pick-me-up, try the “Counterfeit Espresso”, with Ratu Signature rum, cold brew coffee, and a nitro-charged spiced pineapple and almond foam.